If I Left the Zoo

 If I Left the Zoo is the third full-length studio album of the band Jars of Clay.
 It was released November 9, 1999, by Essential Records.

 Overview

 The band's third album brought about another stylistic shift, away from the lush sound of Much Afraid and into more of a raw and quirky pop/rock sound with occasional folk overtones.
 Keyboard player Charlie Lowell was featured much more prominently on this album.
 Due to the influence of producer Dennis Herring and drummer Ben Mize, this album had more of a Counting Crows influence.

 This album produced several Christian radio singles, most notably "Unforgetful You", which also appeared in the soundtrack to the 1999 film Drive Me Crazy.

+"Unforgetful You peaked at No. 40 on Billboard Adult Top 40.

 Album title

 The band found a picture in a stock book of an elephant whom they have affectionately named 'Agnes.
 They bought the picture for the album cover and then had to come up with a title.
 Before landing on the name If I Left the Zoo, the band tried working the titles Already, Not Yet and If I Ran the Zoo for the album.
 However, the latter title ran into copyright issues with a Dr. Seuss title of the same name.